hpe-storage/csi-driver/README.md

 We value all feedback and contributions.
 If you find any issues or want to contribute, please feel free to open an issue or file a PR.
 More details in [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License
 This is open source software licensed using the Apache License 2.0.
-Please see [LICENSE.md](LICENSE.md) for details.
+Please see [LICENSE](LICENSE) for details.